Skip to Content

 4. Meanwhile, in a medium bowl combine the basil, ricotta, Parmesan, eggs, garlic powder, and pepper.

 5. If the cooked lasagna noodles stick together, run them under warm water to separate.
 Spread ¾ cup of the sauce in the bottom of a 9x13-inch deep baking dish.
-Top with 4 lasagna noodles then ½ of the ricotta mixture, spreading out in an even layer.
+Top with 4 lasagna noodles then one fourth of the ricotta mixture, spreading out in an even layer.
 Top with one fourth of the vegetable mixture.
 Sprinkle with ¾ cup of the grated mozzarella.
 Repeat with the same amounts of the remaining sauce, lasagna, ricotta mixture, vegetable mixture, and mozzarella to make 4 layers total.
 Finish with the remaining 4 noodles, 1 cup of sauce and 1 cup mozzarella.

 6. Cover the baking dish loosely with aluminum foil and place on the prepared sheet pan.
 Bake for 30 minutes, then remove the foil and bake, uncovered, for another 20 minutes, or until bubbling and lightly browned.